-Our Secondary teacher training programme for Physics is an exceptional partnership of Forest Way Alliance – FWA, the University of Derby and five local secondary schools all with a Good Ofsted rating.
+Our Secondary teacher training programme for Physics is an exceptional partnership of Forest Way Alliance – FWA, the University of Derby and five local secondary schools.

 The majority of your time on this course will be spent in a local school, gradually taking on the role of class teacher, working closely with an experienced and skilled practitioner and mentor.
 In addition, nine weeks will be spent in an additional secondary school, focusing on a different key stage to experience the full range of the secondary curriculum and trainees will also get the chance to spend one week in a special school.